dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/intermediate-results/predetected-region-element.md

 # PredetectedRegionElement

-The `PredetectedRegionElement` interface extends the RegionObjectElement interface and represents a predetected region element.
+The `PredetectedRegionElement` interface extends the `RegionObjectElement` interface and represents a pre-detected region element in an image.

 ```typescript
 interface PredetectedRegionElement extends RegionObjectElement {